AllKeng/cse15l-lab-reports/lab-report-5-week-10.md

 * I think that the `<>` and the `()` pairs are being meshed in a way that makes the code buggy with where the parentheses are in terms of where the `<>` sets are.

-    <span style="color:aqua">--> The implementation has a flaw in how it detects parentheses and special text formatting pairs that makes it exclude certain characters, quite possibly due to a mismatch.
+    <span style="color:magenta">--> The implementation has a flaw in how it detects parentheses and special text formatting pairs that makes it exclude certain characters, quite possibly due to a mismatch.

 **Ideally the code change would occur here**